We are here to help

 How early should I apply?

-We recommend you apply as early as possible, applications are open from March.
+We recommend you apply as early as possible, applications are open from April.
 Some colleges experience high demand, and may even be close to full before university offers are announced.
 We suggest you apply as early as possible, therefore, so you do not miss out on a college place.

 What are the colleges looking for when they select students?